At IU, how do I map or mount my RFS account to my workstation?

 Note: To keep pace with the growing needs of Indiana University researchers, Research File System (RFS) storage will be migrating in the near future from OpenAFS to a new technology from DataDirect Networks, Inc. (DDN), based on the General Parallel File System (GPFS).
 For more, see Information about upcoming changes to the Research File System at IU.

 Samba servers act as a gateway between Research File System (RFS) servers at Indiana University and your workstation, and provide a fast and easily configured way of accessing your RFS files and folders.
 See the appropriate section below for instructions on mapping or mounting your RFS account to your workstation.

 On this page:

-Note: If you are running a Windows computer that is not joined to Indiana University's ADS domain, in order to connect to RFS via the Samba interface you may need to run a tool that disables LM/NTLMv1.
+Note: To use Samba to connect to the Research File System (RFS) or Scholarly Data Archive (SDA) from a Windows computer that is not joined to the Indiana University ADS domain, you may need to run a tool that disables LM/NTLMv1.
 See What is the tool that disables LM/NTLMv1, and where can I get it?

 The Samba interface allows you to access your RFS files and folders as if they resided on a drive on your workstation.
 Before you can access your RFS folder directly, you need to configure your computer as follows:

 Map Network Drive....